See & Do

 Jeddah Corniche at sunset-Saudi Tourism Authority

-Probably the most popular of Jeddah’s parks and close to one of its most popular malls, the Red Sea Mall, the Jeddah Waterfront Park is one of the city’s best spots to catch the sunset and the superlative destination for families looking to while away an evening.
+Probably the most popular of Jeddah’s parks and close to one of its best malls, the Red Sea Mall, the Jeddah Waterfront Park is one of the city’s best spots to catch the sunset and a superlative destination for families looking to while away an evening.

 As well as dining out at one of the many food and drink outlets, there are providers offering fishing, boating and jet skiing excursions, and bicycles are available to rent to explore the wider corniche.
 There is also an open-air museum, free wifi, and the huge Jeddah sign that is a popular spot for people bagging that perfect image for their Instagram feeds.